Contributed by Dr. Wolfgang Irber, PPCW.Net Reader and Business Professional

 automatically perfectly organized.
 In reality, it's a long-lasting learning

 process which eventually allows us to fully utilize the benefits of digital

 information management.
 With long-lasting I actually mean months or even years.

-My personal experience When I am looking back for myself, it took me almost two years to find out most
+When I am looking back for myself, it took me almost two years to find out most

 of the tricks and options; and I'm still learning!
 The handbook coming along